-For the fiscal year ended September 30, 2023, the Predecessor Funds did not pay any brokerage commissions on portfolio transactions effected by affiliated brokers.
+For the fiscal year ended September 30, 2024, the Predecessor Funds did not pay any brokerage commissions on portfolio transactions effected by affiliated brokers.

 Securities of "Regular Broker-Dealers."
 The Funds are required to identify any securities of their "regular brokers and dealers" (as such term is defined in the 1940 Act) that each Fund held during its most recent fiscal year.
-Because the Funds are new, as of the date of this SAI, the Funds did not hold any securities of their "regular brokers or dealers."
+For the fiscal year ended September 30, 2024, the Funds did not hold any securities of their "regular brokers or dealers."